Milestones is year-round and has open enrollment. We are currently accepting referrals for the 2017-2018 school year.

 Funding the Placement

-Most children are placed and funded by their school district, however, Milestones does accept privately placed students as well.
+All children are placed and funded by their school district.

 Milestones Day School admits students of any race, religion, color, national and ethnic origin, sexual orientation, gender identification, or disability and affords all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of gender, religion, race, color, national or ethnic origin, sexual orientation, gender identification, or disability in the administration of its educational policies, admission policies, and other school-administered programs.